TUM-I5/MolSim/submission/README.md

   **4. body:** xyz coordinates are 34.75 0.0 0.0 and the mass is 1.0e-14.
 Again denormalization yields $`1.0×10^{-14} \space (sun \space unit) = 1.0×10^{-14}  \cdot 1.9855×10^{30} kg \approx 1.9855×10^{16} kg`$.
 Here the classification is a bit harder as there are no planets or moons with this mass.
-The fourth  body is far lighter than the others and it seems the only kind of celestial bodys with a size this small are asteroids.
-Therefore it might be a asteroid, but the classification is not as clear as the previous ones.
+The fourth  body is far lighter than the others and it seems the only kind of celestial bodyies with a size this small are asteroids.
+Therefore it might be an asteroid, but the classification is not as clear as the previous ones.

    Orbit(approximately):
   ![orbit3_3](https://github.com/Grazvy/PSEMolDyn_GroupB/assets/101070208/eb17c16e-a6f4-420d-8413-d92e0b09fd61)